What is the EVRNN?

 Dr Lynda Kelly, Convenor

-If you have any questions about joining the EVRNN or Museums and Galleries Australia please contact the National Office at firstname.lastname@example.org or 02 6230 0346.
+If you have any questions about joining the EVRNN or Australian Museums and Galleries Association please contact the National Office at firstname.lastname@example.org or 02 6230 0346.